 Contrary to other intellectual property rights such as trademarks or patents, GIs are available to all producers whose products originate in a defined geographical area and comply with the specifications set out for the GI.

-The most important types of IPR in agriculture are geographical indications and Community plant varieties (CPV) rights.
-Protection granted by geographical indications focuses on preventing misuse of names which could mislead consumers as to the origin of agriculture products and their quality or characteristics.
+The legal concept of a "geographical indication" is a way of providing legal protection against imitation for food and agricultural products.
+Protection through geographical indications focuses on preventing the misuse of names which could mislead consumers as to the origin of agriculture products and their quality or characteristics.

 Useful links on IPR

 Directorate-General for Growth: Intellectual Property (within the EU)